 Do you remember learning about planets as a child?
 When Pluto was still considered a planet?
 Now we have 8 planets to teach our kids about, but it is still such a fun subject.
-My children love any kid of fun space activities for kids.

 I created this Planets Flip Book Printable so that the facts could go with a picture of each planet to help the dots connect.
 Kids can enjoy making this book along side you or you can make it and give it to them as a learning tool.
 Either way, it is exciting!